About the NFL

 If a defensive team commits a penalty, the offensive team is given the yardage of the penalty.
 The ball movement forward may give the offensive team a first down, or the penalty may come with an automatic first down for the offense, depending on the penalty.

 A pass interference penalty by the defense can be a costly one, as the defensive team can give up many yards.
 Pass interference is a penalty where the defensive player makes contact with the player trying to catch the ball downfield.

 For example, if a player tries to catch the ball 25 yards from the line of scrimmage and the defensive player is called for pass interference, the offensive team gets the ball at the point of the foul, so 25 yards from the line of scrimmage.

-Here are some of the penalties in the NFL:
+Here are some of the more common penalties in the NFL:

 The harshest penalties for 15 yards are given on plays where a player's health is at risk.
-Some of these penalties include:
+Some of these penalties are as follows: